Tour Details at a glance

 Taktsang Monastery, Drukgyel Dzong, Paro Dzong, Ta Dzong (Paro)

 Our tour package in Bhutan includes all meals.
-These are often buffet type meals served in our hotels, however when possible we will take meals at a local café or restaurant in town or even with a family at their farmhouse.
+These are often buffet type meals served in our hotels, however when possible we will have a picnic lunch and take meals at a local café or restaurant in town or even with a family at their farmhouse.

 There are many ATM machines (which accept both Cirrus/Maestro, Visa and MasterCard credit and debit cards) in most places we visit.
 This is a safe and convenient way to access money, however we suggest that you bring a small amount of money in cash (major international currencies) for the times that ATMs are not available.
 Visa & MasterCard credit cards are also accepted in major shops and restaurants.